OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering: Implementation

 \subsection{Cold Threshold Controller}

 \SYSTEM{} initializes \Ct{} to three scan windows; at the default 120\,s interval, this is approximately six minutes of inactivity before demotion, consistent with the five-minute rule for tiered storage~\cite{five-min-recent, five-min-ten-later, five-min-og}.
 The target promotion rate of 1\% is based on budgets used in production compressed-memory and CXL tiering deployments~\cite{zswap, tmts}. \Ct{} is bounded between 1 and 32 windows.
+After each scan window, an additive-increase/additive-decrease (AIAD) loop (Algorithm~\ref{alg:controller}) compares the observed promotion rate $PR_{actual}$ (\S\ref{sec:address-space-org}) against the target and adjusts \Ct{} accordingly, so the threshold settles into a workload-specific regime without large swings.